datafordemocracy/publicpresidency/sources/NYT_acquire.md

 * in Build Your Own Segment Search, select "LEAD" and enter Trump as the term.
 Then search!

-After articles are returned, turn Duplicate Options to "On - High similarity" and sort the results by date.
+After articles are returned, turn Duplicate Options to "On - High similarity" and sort the results by date (from oldest to newest).

 We can only save 500 articles at a time.
 Hit the Save button.
 In the Download Documents window
 * change the format to "html",